mingzhe-zhang/mingzhe-zhang.github.io/_pages/all-news.md

 ## 2022

++ [2022-11-07] Welcome Yintai Sun (PG student from Shandong Normal University) to join our team as the Research Intern!
 + [2022-10-18] Our paper "[TensorFHE: Achieving Practical Computation on Encrypted Data Using GPGPU](../publications/HPCA2023-1)" and "[Poseidon: Practical Homomorphic Encryption Accelerator](../publications/HPCA2023-2)" have been accepted by HPCA 2023.
 Congrats to all!
++ [2022-09-01] Welcome Xianglong Deng (B.E. from UESTC, former UG research intern) to join our team as the Ph.D. student!
++ [2022-09-01] Welcome Zhuoyu Tian and Zihao Yang (both are B.E. from Tsinghua University) to join our team as the M.Sc. students!
 + [2022-08-23] Our collaborative paper "[Enhancing GPU Performance via Neighboring Directory Table Based Inter-TLB Sharing](../publications/ICCD2022)" has been accepted by ICCD 2022.
 Congrats to all!
 + [2022-05-06] I will serve as the ERC member of HPCA 2023.
 + [2022-04-10] I will serve as the Program Committee member of ICCD 2022.